-- Why? - Extra university research funding opportunities - Improving relevance of academic curricula - Faster/better exploitation of new inventions - Rejuvenating the economical texture of a region - Example: - Stanford University → in the 1930s, Frederick Terman (dean), encouraged Bill Hewlett and David Packard, to start their own electronics company, in 1951, Stanford University opened the Stanford Industrial Park (234 ha of university land), the first company was Varian Industries, the second Hewlett Packard, today, 150 firms are active in the areas of electronics, software, biotechnology. - Concerns: - Secrecy problem: firms may ask universities to keep information (temporarily) confidential, this might reduce the incentive to publish and run counter to the academic norm of public exposure of scientific knowledge. - Skewing problem: corporations may interfere with the normal pursuit of science and seek to control university research for their own ends, the changes in the university research agenda are most often related to an alleged shift towards the more applied research end.
+- Why? - 1.
+Extra university research funding opportunities - 2.
+Improving relevance of academic curricula - 3.
+Faster/better exploitation of new inventions - 4.
+Rejuvenating the economical texture of a region - Example: Stanford University → in the 1930s, Frederick Term an (dean), encouraged Bill Hewlett and David Packard, to start their own electronics company, in 1951, Stanford University opened the Stanford Industrial Park (234 ha of university land), the first company was Varian Industries, the second Hewlett Packard, today, 150 firms are active in the areas of electronics, software, biotechnology.

+Concerns related to this second academic revolution:

+- Secrecy problem: firms may ask universities to keep information (temporarily) confidential, this might reduce the incentive to publish and run counter to the academic norm of public exposure of scientific knowledge. - Skewing problem: corporations may interfere with the normal pursuit of science and seek to control university research for their own ends, the changes in the university research agenda are most often related to an alleged shift towards the more applied research end.